rosacf/landing-page/README.md

 # landing-page
-Project for TOP in which we create a landing page by using flexbox
+Created a landing page by using flexbox.
+I learned how to better organize content on a webpage